 Keep suppliers informed of your Christmas period operating times, final delivery/postage dates and any issues with payments or stock.
 Christmas is a busy and stressful time for everyone so communicating effectively with your suppliers will not only lessen the stress for them but for you too.

 Make people aware of any changes to your business starting in the New Year.
 In terms of payments for orders, you will need to ask suppliers in advance for extended credit if you know that you will need to pay your invoices and liabilities later than normal.
-Communication is key for businesses and even more so at this extremely busy time of year and it strengthens relationships.
+Communication is key for businesses and even more so at this extremely busy time of year.

 Make sure you have enough stock